tarwn/lessthandot-hugo/blogs/content/posts/2010-11-24-sql-thank-you.md

   - sql server community

 ---
 This will be a short post but nonetheless a very important one to me.
-A good friend of mine, Jason Strate ([Blog][1] | [Twitter][2]), posted a blog, “[What are you thankful for][3]?”
+A good friend of mine, Jason Strate ([Blog][1] | [Twitter][2]), posted a blog, "[What are you thankful for][3]?"
 In this post he asked all of his readers to also take a few moments and blog about the same.
 So here we go...

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/ITProfessionals/thankssqlstyle.gif" alt="" title="" width="264" height="199" align="left" />